reshavsingla/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I used the `undistort_image()` contained in the 2nd code cell of the notebook to undistort the following image
 ![alt text][image2]

+here is the result
+![alt text][image7]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image.
-Here's an example of my output for this step.
+I used a combination of color and gradient thresholds to generate a binary image.The `transformations()` in the 3rd code cell is used to create a binary image.Here's an example of my output for this step.

 ![alt text][image3]